OrbitalEnterprises/eve-esi-client/docs/WarsApi.md

 WarsApi apiInstance = new WarsApi();
 String datasource = "tranquility"; // String | The server name you would like data from String ifNoneMatch = "ifNoneMatch_example"; // String | ETag from a previous request.
 A 304 will be returned if this matches the current ETag
-Integer maxWarId = 56; // Integer | Only return wars with ID smaller than this. try {
+Integer maxWarId = 56; // Integer | Only return wars with ID smaller than this try {
     List<Integer> result = apiInstance.getWars(datasource, ifNoneMatch, maxWarId);
     System.out.println(result);